Find Peace with Living & Dying - Death Education and Storytelling Gatherings in Western New York

 Winter Wondering Walk with A Storied Life

-Storylistening is the practice of holding space for another as they speak their stories and discover their own truth – offering careful attention without intruding with impulses to interrupt, save, fix, or advise.
-It has the potential to build a sense of trust, connection, and self-knowledge that is lifegiving for all.
+Our approach centers on Storylistening - the practice of holding space for another as they speak their stories and discover their own truth, offering careful attention without intruding with impulses to interrupt, save, fix, or advise.